 Why use a VPN on top of DuckDuckGo?

 So far, I’ve mentioned several ways DuckDuckGo is safer and more private than Google, the go-to search engine.
-However, if you want to take an extra step toward ultimate online privacy and security, using a Virtual Private Network like Surfshark on top of DuckDuckGo is vital.
+However, if you want to take an extra step toward ultimate online privacy and security, using a Virtual Private Network (VPN) like Surfshark on top of DuckDuckGo is vital.

 All the websites you click on when browsing with the DuckDuckGo search engine will think you are a unique user from another country.
 It’s a 2-in-1 combo of privacy protection – you get all the perks of a private search engine while enjoying an extra layer of security from Surfshark VPN.
 In other words, your internet world of possibilities just got bigger.